 Just for a change we’ve been tootling around Scotland with the Wee White Dug – shock, horror I hear you cry!
-This time we’ve been enjoying the Outer Hebridean delights of the Uists and Barra.
+This time we’ve been enjoying the Outer Hebridean delights of the North Uist, South Uist Barra and mor.
 I have so much that I want to share with you from that trip – waaaay too much for one blog, so stay tuned for more.

 Our base on North Uist was a cosy B&B in Middlequarter called The Rowan Tree.
 The location was remote, but only a short hop from the island’s main settlement Lochmaddy, so we had the best of both worlds.

 On our first full day in the Uists we were up with the larks for breakfast.
 As we tucked into our eggs we were watched by the resident chickens who’d gathered in a huddle by the patio doors.
 I imagined they were looking for compliments about their eggs – which it has to be said were delicious.